gade-raghav/gade-raghav.github.io/_posts/2020-07-18-Is-it-easy-to-write-a-Weather-API-?.md

 code's on [github](https://github.com/gade-raghav/Info-Weather) for reference

 We are going to use [openweathermap](https://home.openweathermap.org/).
-Sign in and get your api-id.
+Sign up and get your api-id.

 Go to [Spring Initializr](https://start.spring.io/)
 - Project-type: Maven